Financial Services Compensation Scheme

 In case of joint accounts, the limit of £85,000 applies to each depositor.
 However, eligible deposits in an account to which two or more persons are entitled as members of a business partnership, association or grouping of a similar nature, without legal personality, are aggregated and treated as if made by a single depositor for the purpose of calculating the limit of £85,000.

-Where the FSCS cannot make the repayable amount available within 7 working days, it will, from1 June 2016 until 31 December 2023, ensure that you have access to an appropriate amount of your eligible deposits to cover the cost of living (in the case of a depositor which is an individual) or to cover necessary business expenses (in the case of a depositor which is not an individual or a large company) within 5 working days of a request.
+Where the FSCS cannot make the repayable amount available within 7 working days, it will, from 1 June 2016 until 31 December 2023, ensure that you have access to an appropriate amount of your covered deposits to cover the cost of living (in the case of a depositor which is an individual) or to cover necessary business expenses or operating costs (in the case of a depositor which is not an individual or a large company) within 5 working days of a request.

 A deposit is excluded from protection if:

 - The holder and any beneficial owner of the deposit have never been identified in accordance with money laundering requirements.
 For further information, contact your bank.

 - The deposit arises out of transactions in connection with which there has been a criminal conviction for money laundering.